ariassd/vscode-load-terminals/README.md

 # Terminal loader

-This extension allow to open multiple terminals stacked side by side and run a different command on each one.
+This extension allows to open multiple terminals stacked side by side and run a different command on each one.
 Perfect to work in a workspace with multiple projects.

 ## Features